 Note: Effective Fall 2017, Aviation (AV) courses listed in this calendar are offered by third party educational providers which have course articulation agreements with UFV.
-Students entering the program in Fall 2017 will register only in the non-Aviation courses through the UFV online course registration system and directly through their third party provider for their Aviation (AV) courses.
+Students entering the program in Fall 2017 or later will register only in the non-Aviation courses through the UFV online course registration system and directly through their third party provider for their Aviation (AV) courses.
 Students who began their program prior to Fall 2017 will register for all their courses through the UFV online course registration system.

 Applications are accepted on a continuous basis throughout the year.
 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.